 - Smoking compromises your implant, and studies indicate that the failure rate for smokers is 15 percent or higher, compared to non-smokers where the failure rate was only one percent.
 If you are a heavy smoker, we would most likely not recommend dental implants.

 If you are considering replacing missing teeth in Allentown, please call Evolve Dental Care to make an appointment for a consultation with Dr. Amir or Dr. Sunny.

-What’s the best way to care for my dental implant?
+What’s the best way to care for my dental implant in Emmaus PA?